-D. The amounts of deductible temporary difference that are not recognized as deferred tax assets are as follows:
+D. The amounts of deductible temporary differences that were not recognized as deferred tax assets are as follows:

-Decer mber 31, 2023 Dece ember 31, 2022 Deductible temporary differences \$ 37,755 \$ 78,579
+Decem ber 31, 2024 Decem ber 31, 2023 Deductible temporary differences \$ 35,072 \$ 37,755

 E. The Company's and domestic subsidiaries' income tax returns which were assessed and approved by the Tax Authority are as follows: